yostane/openidc_intro/README.md

 The following paragraph gives a brief explanation of OIDC clients.

-### Adding OIDC authentication to your app
+### OIDC RP libraries

 An OIDC client is able to communicate with an OP.
 Particularly, it is able to request the _authorizes_ and _token_ endpoints that allow retrieve the different tokens.
 The _access token_ may be used to get user information through the user or request other APIs as long as they support the access token as an input.

 In terms of security and implementation, there are two great families of OIDC clients:

 - Server apps and traditional web apps(or server web apps): server side are globally closed to the outside world and offer none or a few entry points through APIs for example.
 The authorization grant type with client secret and the password grant type are allowed for this kind of clients.
 - Single page apps, desktop apps and mobile apps: these apps mainly execute on the client side.
-Thus, exchanging secret informations is forbidden in this case.
+Thus, exchanging secret information is forbidden in this case.
 The only two recommended grant types are the authorization grant without user secret and the implicit grand.
 For example, the AppAuth SDK for Android supports only the authorization grant without user secret.

 Note: _There are security aspects that must be considered, but they are outside the scope of this humble introduction_